purrre/wrld-bot/README.md

 # wrld
 A fairly simple Python bot that pulls information using [juicewrldapi.com](https://juicewrldapi.com) and [gabedoesntgaf GB tracker](https://docs.google.com/spreadsheets/d/1qWCsoTTGMiXxymTui319zFwMtpZE7a5SYqmybz6mkBY/edit).
 You can use it publicly, or self-host your own version.

-I will try to maintain this, though I mainly made it for fun as an open-source alternative to [moonlight](https://discord.gg/YTWdnuNTbk) by yash, [hh wrld](https://discord.gg/P5nCDdMnBV) by hunter, and other Juice wrld bots.
+This will mostly be maintained, though I mainly made it for fun as an open-source alternative to [moonlight](https://discord.gg/YTWdnuNTbk) by yash, [hh wrld](https://discord.gg/P5nCDdMnBV) by hunter, and other Juice wrld bots.
 I wanted a bot that was solely for Juice, rather than being combined with server management.
 Hosting costs will be extremely low, so this bot is completely free to use. ✨🎉

+In addition, Ill try to keep adding features as they come available from juicewrldapi or any other helpful sources.

 Made in [Pycord](https://pycord.dev/)